-The Board's updated code of conduct provides a clear standard in terms of conduct and behaviour, as does the Board's personnel related policies that deal with mainstreaming equalities into the fabric of the organisation, dignity of the individual, whistleblowing, special leave and personal development.
+The Board's code of conduct provides a clear standard in terms of conduct and behaviour, as does the Board's personnel related policies that deal with mainstreaming equalities into the fabric of the organisation, dignity of the individual, whistleblowing, special leave and personal development.
 These policies go beyond behavioural matters and reflect the positive approach to workforce development to the extent that career development schemes are in place across all three service strands; non-domestic property valuation assessment, domestic property valuation assessment and electoral registration.
 As such, career pathways are available to almost all staff.

 In order to avoid duplication the Board relies on the registers of interests and gifts maintained by the relevant constituent authorities for elected members.
-A register of gifts is maintained for the organisation's officials and a register of interests for senior officials is being implemented.
+A register of interests has been established for all employees and a register of gifts is also maintained.
 The Assessor & ERO and deputes are bound by the policies of the Board and also must adhere to the professional standards regime set by the RICS.